FSAG: Enhancing Human-to-Dexterous-Hand Finger-Specific Affordance Grounding via Diffusion Models: Abstract

 \section{Abstract}

-Dexterous grasp synthesis remains a central challenge: the high dimensionality and kinematic diversity of multi-fingered hands prevent direct transfer of algorithms developed for parallel-jaw grippers.
-Existing approaches typically depend on large, hardware-specific grasp datasets collected in simulation or through costly real-world trials, hindering scalability as new dexterous hand designs emerge.
-To this end, we propose a data-efficient framework, which is designed to bypass robot grasp data collection by exploiting the rich, object-centric semantic priors latent in pretrained generative diffusion models.
+Dexterous grasp synthesis must jointly satisfy functional intent and physical feasibility, yet existing pipelines often decouple semantic grounding from refinement, yielding unstable or non-functional contacts under object and pose variations.
+This challenge is exacerbated by the high dimensionality and kinematic diversity of multi-fingered hands, which makes many methods rely on large, hardware-specific grasp datasets collected in simulation or through costly real-world trials.
+We propose a data-efficient framework that bypasses robot grasp data collection by exploiting object-centric semantic priors in pretrained generative diffusion models.
 Temporally aligned and fine-grained grasp affordances are extracted from raw human video demonstrations and fused with 3D scene geometry from depth images to infer semantically grounded contact targets.
-A kinematics-aware retargeting module then maps these affordance representations to diverse dexterous hands without per-hand retraining.
-The resulting system produces stable, functionally appropriate multi-contact grasps that remain reliably successful across common objects and tools, while exhibiting strong generalization across previously unseen object instances within a category, pose variations, and multiple hand embodiments.
-This work (i) introduces a semantic affordance extraction pipeline leveraging vision–language generative priors for dexterous grasping, (ii) demonstrates cross-hand generalization without constructing hardware-specific grasp datasets, and (iii) establishes that a single depth modality suffices for high-performance grasp synthesis when coupled with foundation-model semantics.
+We further incorporate these affordance regions into the grasp refinement objective, explicitly guiding each fingertip toward its predicted region during optimization.
+The resulting system produces stable, human-intuitive multi-contact grasps across common objects and tools, while exhibiting strong generalization to previously unseen object instances within a category, pose variations, and multiple hand embodiments.
+This work (i) introduces a semantic affordance extraction pipeline leveraging vision--language generative priors for dexterous grasping, (ii) demonstrates cross-hand generalization without constructing hardware-specific grasp datasets, and (iii) establishes that a single depth modality suffices for high-performance grasp synthesis when coupled with foundation-model semantics.
 Our results highlight a path toward scalable, hardware-agnostic dexterous manipulation driven by human demonstrations and pretrained generative models.